 Bullying is a behaviour and NOT a label, which means that, with the right help and support, you can change your behaviours and turn them into more positive actions.

 We’ll start with a definition, as it’s important to identify if something is really bullying behaviour or if it’s a one-off incident, friends falling out or ‘banter’.

-"Bullying is repeated, negative behaviour that is intended to make others feel upset, uncomfortable or unsafe."
+The Diana Award defines bullying behaviour as “repeated, negative behaviour that is intended to make others feel upset, uncomfortable or unsafe”.

 It must be both repeated (more than once) and intended (on purpose) for something to be considered bullying behaviour.

 Types of bullying behaviour_

 Verbal – the repeated, negative use of speech ,sign language, or verbal gestures to intentionally hurt others e.g. using hurtful words, discriminatory or offensive language or swear words.

 Indirect – the repeated, negative use of actions, which are neither physical nor verbal, to intentionally hurt others e.g. spreading rumours, purposefully excluding another person, damaging or stealing someone’s property or cyberbullying.

 Physical – the repeated, negative use of body-contact to intentionally hurt others e.g. kicking, punching, slapping, in appropriate touching, or spitting.